sunpn8866/CXR-multi-class-classification/README.md

 # CXR-multi-class-classification
-An attempt to classify unbalanced Covid 19 pneumonia CXR image
+An attempt to classify inbalanced Covid 19 pneumonia CXR image